-Spanish Yearbook of International Law 1991 onwards
+Spanish Yearbook of International Law 1991 onwards (electronic from 2012)

 It is also worth noting the Revue Européenne de Droit Public/ European Review of Public Law, (held at IALS from 1999 onwards).
 This is the first multi-national and multi-lingual review intended to promote the knowledge of the public law of each European country to fellow members of the Community.
 What looks particularly interesting in this context are the annotated bibliographies for member countries.

 The following selection is a representative sample of the holdings in Spanish law at IALS.
 Please consult the catalogue for further texts.

 Curso de Derecho Administrativo Eduardo García de Enterría and Tomás-Ramón Fernández 17th ed.
 Civitas 2015

 Manual de Derecho Administrativo Luis M. Cosculluela Montaner.
 26th ed.
 Civitas 2015

 Derecho constitucional 2 vols.
 Luis López Guerra.
 9th ed.
 Tirant lo Blanch 2013

 La Reforma de la justicia constitucional. prólogo, Eduardo Espín Templado and others.
 Thomson Aranzadi 2006

 Lecciones de Derecho Mercantil 2 vols.
 Aurelio Menéndez and others.
 Civitas 2015

 Enjuiciamiento Criminal Aranzadi Civitas 33rd ed.
 2012